Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/02_attach_tmc_ssc.md

 We want to have all kubernetes cluster under TMC management.
 As such, execute the following script to attach your cluster to TMC.

-> The script leverages values specified in your params.yaml file to use for the cluster name and cluster group
+>Note: The script leverages values specified in your params.yaml file to use for the cluster name and cluster group.

 ```bash
 ./scripts/tmc-attach.sh $(yq e .shared-services-cluster.name $PARAMS_YAML)